kivigo/kivigo.github.io/website/docs/getting-started/operations.md

             hasRegular = true
         }
     }
     return hasAdmin && hasRegular, nil
 })
 ```

 ## Working with Raw Data

-For advanced use cases, you can work with raw byte data:
+For advanced use cases, you can work with raw byte data using the `SetRaw` and `GetRaw` methods.
+These methods allow you to store and retrieve binary data directly.

 ### Setting Raw Data